 The small, family-friendly festival costs just £1 to enter and is on over the whole August Bank Holiday weekend.

 The relatively small festival features local and regional produce stalls, as well as cookery talks and demos and children’s cookery workshops.
 There was also children’s facepainting, which was a sweet touch!

-As it was a small festival, it wasn’t the most veggie-friendly event but we were excited to discover Chaatit – an amazing Indian vegetarian street food stall.
+As it was a small festival, it wasn’t the most veggie-friendly event but I was excited to discover Chaatit – an amazing Indian vegetarian street food stall.
 After I’d finally decided on the Mumbai Sanmdwich a woman came back just to let to tell them how much she enjoyed hers.
 Always a good sign!
 The sandwich was filled with a spiced potato mix, cucumber, beetroot, red onion, and a curry mix spiced to your taste.
-Mine nearly burnt my tongue off but was so worth it!
+It nearly burnt my tongue off but was so worth it!

 We then treated ourselves to fruit sorbet for dessert.
 Nom!